shussekaido/youtube-rsd/README.md

 All files are downloaded as audio only and converted to AAC 32kb bitrate, 1.5x playback speed, +5dB volume gain.
 Adjust the ffmpeg parameters in config/process.sh to change this.

-The script relies on ffmpeg for conversion and id3v2 for tagging the audio files.
-Both tools can be installed on OSX with brew.
+The script relies on youtube-dl for downloading, ffmpeg for conversion and id3v2 for tagging the audio files.
+These tools can be installed on OSX with brew.

 The script does the following:
 * Checks Youtube playlists specified in config/urls.txt